Chart Color Schemes

 Employment conditions in Redbank Plains remain below the national average according to AreaSearch analysis

-The leading employment industries among residents are healthcare and social assistance, manufacturing, and retail trade.
-Notably, manufacturing has a strong presence in Redbank Plains with an employment share that is 2.1 times higher than the regional level.
-Conversely, professional and technical services have limited presence with only 3.4% of employment compared to the regional average of 8.9%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the difference between the Census working population count and resident population count.
-Over a 12-month period ending in September 2025, employment increased by 5.1% while the labour force grew by 3.8%, leading to a decrease in unemployment rate of 1.1 percentage points.
-In contrast, Greater Brisbane saw employment grow by 3.8%, labour force expand by 3.3%, and unemployment fall by 0.5 percentage points during the same period.
-Jobs and Skills Australia's national employment forecasts from May-25 provide further insight into potential future demand within Redbank Plains.
-These projections estimate that national employment will increase by 6.6% over five years and 13.7% over ten years.
-However, growth rates vary significantly between industry sectors.
-Applying these industry-specific projections to Redbank Plains' employment mix suggests local employment should increase by 5.9% over five years and 12.8% over ten years.
-It is important to note that this extrapolation is for illustrative purposes only and does not account for localized population projections.
+Conversely, professional & technical services are under-represented at 3.4%, compared to Greater Brisbane's 8.9%.
+The area appears to offer limited local employment opportunities based on resident population data.
+Between December 2024 and December 2025, employment increased by 8.8% while labour force grew by 7.4%, leading to a 1.2 percentage point decrease in unemployment rate.
+In Greater Brisbane, employment grew by 3.2%, labour force expanded by 3.0%, and unemployment fell by 0.1 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Redbank Plains' employment mix suggests local employment should increase by 5.9% over five years and 12.8% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment